-Lester Steinman is a founding partner of our Municipal Law & Land Use group and concentrates his practice in the representation of local governments and their land use boards, including litigation and appeals in federal and state courts.
+Lester Steinman is a partner in our Municipal Law & Land Use group and concentrates his practice in the representation of local governments and their land use boards, including litigation and appeals in federal and state courts.
 Lester is one of the most respected authorities on municipal law matters in the Westchester/Lower Hudson Valley region.
 Throughout his career, he has resolved a myriad of organizational and operational problems for local governments and has guided municipal entities through the land use and environmental review for major commercial and residential development projects, the construction and expansion of educational and religious institutions and the updating of comprehensive plans and local waterfront revitalization programs.
 For twenty-seven years, Lester served as Director of the Edwin G. Michaelian Municipal Law Resource Center of Pace University, a multi-faceted legal reference center which provided research and consulting services to municipalities on all aspects of local government law.
 During that time Lester also served as the Editor of the Municipal Lawyer, a quarterly journal distributed to the bar, judiciary and municipal officials throughout New York State.
 He also serves as counsel to the Westchester Municipal Officials Association.
 Lester is a leading member of the bar, including being a past chair of the Municipal Law sections of the New York State Bar Association and Westchester County Bar Association.
 He is also a former Adjunct Professor at Pace University School of Law.
 Representing the Village of Pleasantville, Lester successfully briefed and argued a landmark zoning case before New York's highest court, the Court of Appeals, in which the Court of Appeals affirmed the courts’ obligation to give due deference to findings and conclusions of local zoning boards of appeal.

 Lester has also received a peer review rating of AV®Preeminent on Martindale-Hubbell®.